 The idea to turn my BBS into a website seemed the best idea in 2008 as I’ve always been active in messaging and writing – the original BBS was proud to carry Amnesty International Urgent actions through their kind news feeds from their domain mailer and other echomail political alerts on agitation and activism.
 The website wanted to continue this tradition.

-Cicero (Marcus Tullio Cicero) himself, was a proponent of seeking truth.
-He a statesman; political essayist, and accomplished orator.
-His writings examined Roman war and the politics of the state in his time.
-I believe he contributed to literature.
+Cicero (Marcus Tullio Cicero) himself, a vowed Republican in Rome was a proponent for seeking truth and political justice.
+He was a statesman; political essayist, and accomplished orator.
+His writings examined Roman war and the politics of the state in his time and he of course greatly contributed to Classical Roman literature.

 Please note this blog is published by only one person – so I enjoy any comments you may have.